nicoduj/ImageClassification/README.md

 width="300" alt="Val_loss">
 </p>

-As you can see, the second approach gives better theorical results, but loss is very fuzzy on validation set, meaning that the model is not stable at all from my point of
+As you can see, the second approach gives better theorical results, but loss is very fuzzy on validation set, meaning that the model is not stable at all from my point of vue.

 ## Reference